 For instance, my husband struggles to exercise but was a great ball player in high school.
 He requires that accountability of a coach and team relying on him, or he won’t stick to an exercise program.

 I’ve urged him to get a workout buddy or some other system, but he hasn’t.
 My new approach will be to remind him that exercising will mean he lives longer and can be there for me and the kids, and that he owes it to us to stay healthy so he can take care of us and avoid doctor bills, etc.

 That’s probably what will do the trick, because he’ll then tell himself that he’s exercising “for the family“.
 Also, yesterday I literally told him to GO mountain biking.
-I am NOT the pushy or naggy type ordinarily (one of the things he loves about me), but I know that he will put off caring for himself, reasoning that he’s doing the right thing by hanging out with the family.
+I am NOT the pushy or naggy type, but I know that he will put off caring for himself, reasoning that he’s doing the right thing by hanging out with the family.